ofallonlabs/saeedmirshekari/_src/blog/who-are-the-ideal-users-of-omentors.md

-### Recent PhD Graduates in STEM
+### Recent Graduates in STEM

-If you've recently completed your PhD in a STEM discipline and have a keen interest in Data Science and Machine Learning, Omentors is here to guide you through the intricacies of the job market.
+If you've recently completed your university degree in a STEM discipline and have a keen interest in Data Science and Machine Learning, Omentors is here to guide you through the intricacies of the job market.
 Our mentors, who are seasoned professionals in the field, offer personalized advice on resume building, interview preparation, and career strategies to help you stand out in a competitive landscape.

 ### Proficient in Python or R, with Basic Statistics Knowledge

-Even if you don't hold a PhD but possess programming skills in Python or R, along with a fundamental understanding of Statistics, Omentors can still be your compass towards success.
+Even if you don't hold a STEM degree but possess programming skills in Python or R, along with a fundamental understanding of Statistics, Omentors can still be your compass towards success.
 Our platform provides resources and mentorship to enhance your skills, refine your portfolio, and navigate the job market with confidence.

 ### Experienced Professionals in Analytics